-Especially for situations where they are in unfamiliar situations or scared from various stressors, CBD for dogs is a fantastic way to calm them down.
+Especially for situations where they are in unfamiliar situations or scared from various stressors, CBD dog tinctures is a fantastic way to calm them down.
 Check out our amazing CBD Calming Chews for Dogs if your pup feels a little anxious or agitated!

 When Should I Go to the Vet?